Your next step

 "Ugly" is not a binary.
 Research in facial perception consistently shows that attractiveness is a continuous spectrum shaped by dozens of factors — many of which change.
 The way most people evaluate themselves is also systematically distorted: mirror reversal, phone camera lens distortion, bad lighting, and the familiarity bias (we're used to our own face and see flaws others don't notice) all make self-assessment unreliable.

-What AI face analysis actually does is measure specific, objective features: bilateral symmetry, canthal tilt angle, facial width-to-height ratio, jawline definition, and facial thirds proportion.
+What AI face analysis actually does is measure specific, objective features: bilateral symmetry (the facial symmetry test measures this one on its own), canthal tilt angle, facial width-to-height ratio, jawline definition (see the jawline test for a free jawline rating), and facial thirds proportion (the free facial thirds test measures your upper, middle, and lower third split on its own).
 These are the same metrics used in aesthetic medicine and published attractiveness research.
 A low score on any of these tells you something specific and actionable — not a verdict on your worth.
+That's also what separates this from a generic "ugly tester" that spits out a yes-or-no label: you get measurements of your photo, not a judgment of you as a person.

 Why you look worse in photos than in real life